zohaibAsif/pixl/README.md

 A canvas with brushes and colors to draw and save images

-# After cloning run the project using:
+# After cloning, run the project using:

 go run pixl/pixl.go